 Next we need to compress the JSON file with bzip2 -9 -c documents.json > documents.json.bz2.
-Upload the data file to a place where it is publicly available.
-We choose http://benchmarks.elastic.co/corpora/geonames for this example.
+If you want other people to run the benchmark too, upload the data file to a place where it is publicly available.
+We choose http://benchmarks.elasticsearch.org.s3.amazonaws.com/corpora/tutorial for this example.
+If you don't want to share your track, just don't specify a data-url below.